Last Updated on May 2, 2022 by DMEditor

 - Insperity doesn’t offer services if you have under 5 employees, whereas ADP does

-If you have a very small business under 5 employees, you’ll want to go for ADP, as Insperity is designed for companies with at least 5 employees.
+If you have a very small business under 5 employees, you’ll want to go for ADP as a PEO solution, as Insperity is designed for companies and human resource teams managing at least 5 employees for HR tasks.

 There are a lot of similarities between them, too: